 Use surf wax to boost an excellent grip of your feet on the board.
 This prevents sudden fall-offs from the board when hit by the wave.

 |Includes twin fins and leash||Too small for the beginners|

 |Best use for smaller waves|

-It is a soft surfboard construction that is available in 4 sizes from 6 to 7-feet long to make it suitable for any ages.
+It is a soft surfboard construction that is available in 4 sizes from 6 to 7 feet long to make it suitable for any age.
 The product promises a safer paddle out into bigger waves.
 Every surfer shall gain confidence in the board’s stability.
 However, it lacks some essential features for advancing surfers.

-The overall design of the board is composed of a closed-cell waterproof core and non-slip deck.
+The overall design of the board is composed of a closed-cell waterproof core and a non-slip deck.
 Also, the cushioned rails are responsible for impact absorption as the board’s sturdiness is assured by the composite stringer.
-It also adds thruster tri-fins to improve surfing speed, especially for pro-surfers.
+It also adds thruster tri-fins to improve surfing speed, especially for pro surfers.

 |Develops user’s safety||Lacking features for pro-surfers|

 Beginners to advanced surfers both benefitted from StormBlade’s Longboard.
 It is a soft-top type of longboard with a weight capacity of 190 pounds.
 So, despite being soft-padded, it can still accommodate the said weight without any hassle.
 Its thickness design makes it more durable to hold a more substantial weight while surfing.